The Academic Program

 Industry-specific advising: Individual coaching sessions held with professional advisers in which students learn how to activate a targeted search toward a specific career, graduate school, or professional school path.
 Students focus their efforts on creating strong application materials and on networking.

 Pre-law advising: Individual advising sessions with Colgate’s pre-law adviser to assist students to clarify their interest in a career in law, pursue opportunities to gain experience, and eventually, strategize on law school admission processes and decisions.
-Annual panels of law school admission deans help students learn about admission requirements and strategies for applying.
+Programming that includes law school deans helps students learn about admission requirements and strategies for applying.

 Graduate and professional school preparation: Career Services works closely with faculty and academic departments to support students’ efforts to gain acceptance into graduate programs in the arts, sciences, and humanities, as well as into the full range of professional schools.

-Career search skills workshops: Interactive sessions that develop students’ ability to perform essential career-search skills, such as résumé, cover letter or personals statement writing, interviewing, networking, and salary negotiation.
+Career search skills workshops: Interactive sessions that develop students’ ability to perform essential career-search skills, such as résumé, cover letter or personal statement writing, interviewing, networking, and salary negotiation.

 Handshake: Colgate’s online job and internship platform that hosts both Colgate Premier and other internships and jobs.